GeorgeKiritsis/Java-Web-Crawler/README.md

 ## Notes

-  -Max Depth is currently set to 3.
+- Max Depth is currently set to 3.
 You can change it via MAX_DEPTH constant.
-  -SSL verification is disabled by default for development purposes.
+- SSL verification is disabled by default for development purposes.
 Do not use in production.
-  -The crawler does not handle robots.txt compliance.
+- The crawler does not handle robots.txt compliance.